yizeyi18/ScalES/doc/refactor2020.rst

 - [ ] Prepare tutorial examples for PWDFT

-- [ ] Prepare a set of relatively robust default parameters, and simply the input file of the examples
+- [p] Prepare a set of relatively robust default parameters, and simply the input file of the examples

 - [d] Simplified user input.
 Maybe INI, or benefit from a python interface